JBezerra/Deep-Feedfoward-Neural-Network/README.md

 ![DFF](https://image.ibb.co/hDt55K/dff.jpg)

-The matrix library was made by myself for the neural net too, and it can be used for any project.

 # How can I use?
+## MNIST Example:
+You can check a example of usage with MNIST Dataset to recognize handwritten human digits.

 ## Create the Neural Network Object
-You have to provide the number of nodes of input, hidden and output.
+You have to provide in order: Inputs, Hidden Layers, Output

 ```javascript
 var nn = new NeuralNetwork(2,4,1);
 ```
 ## Train your Neural Net
-You have to feed the NN with the inputs and the expected outputs
+Feed the training data with the expected label

 ```javascript
 nn.train([0,0],[0]);